luetkemj/jsrlt/tutorial/part2.md

 };
 ```

-Almost there - we just need add our system.
+Almost there - we just need to add our system.
 Create a new file called `movement.js` at `./src/systems/movement.js`.
 It should look like this:

 ```javascript
 import ecs from "../state/ecs";